geopython/diving-into-pygeoapi/workshop/content/docs/advanced/downstream-applications.md

 ## Extending through a web framework

-For certain web frameworks, pygeoapi can also be embedded at the web routing level.
-Below is an example using Flask blueprints (which are natively supported in the pygeoapi Flask application):
+pygeoapi can be installed and used at the web routing level as a dependency in your project.
+This is pretty much the easier way to leverage the flexibility and the modularity of its architecture.
+Once the interfaces are available then the developer can use the preferred framework for serving the frontend application.
+In practice the following modules:

+- `pygeoapi.flask_app.py` for Flask blueprints
+- `pygeoapi.starlette_app.py` for Starlette/FastAPI
+- `pygeoapi.django_app.py` for Django (ongoing [PR](https://github.com/geopython/pygeoapi/pull/630))

+Some examples are available below for developers.

+### Examples

+#### Flask blueprints

 ```python
 from flask import Flask